A Diffusion-based Generative Machine Learning Paradigm for Dynamic Contingency Screening: Diffusion Model for Contingency Screening

 \subsection{The DDPM-CS's implementation}

 The proposed model is motivated by the Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoising}, which is a class of latent variable generative models.
 Additionally, it is physically informed by utilizing power grids' instinct features to generate a novel sample of input data, i.e., power system states that are prone to instability.
 Thus, the proposed model is considered a DDPM-based model, named the Denoising Diffusion Probabilistic Model for Contingency Screening (DDPM-CS).
 Nevertheless, it is not completely identical to the original DDPM due to their significant difference in their own purposes.
-Instead of generating a new image from random noise, the DDPM-CS is trained to generate a novel data sample of which are predicted power system states are straightforwardly prone to voltage instability.
+Instead of generating a new image from random noise, the DDPM-CS is trained to generate a novel data sample, whose predicted power system states are straightforwardly prone to voltage instability.
 In other words, the outcome of the DDPM-CS is the worst scenarios of power systems without the need to conduct a large-scale numerical analysis of all probable contingencies in the power systems.

-The DDPM-CS is basically similar to the DDPM, which encompasses the forward process, the reverse process, and the sampling procedure.
-Nonetheless, the training algorithm \ref{alg:2} is proposed to make the training converge due to the distinctive characteristics of power systems.
-In particular, the added noise is configured as a discrepancy of the input and output data, i.e. the load demand and connection matrix of the base state $x_0$ and critical state $y_0$.
-This type of noise mitigates the ability of the model from falling to a suboptimal learning outcome due to an insignificant difference regarding the original distribution $x_0 \sim f(x_0)$ and the terminal distribution $x_T \sim f(x_T)$.
-Through the noise schedule process, it controls the amount of noise $\epsilon_t$ added to the input data $x_{t-1}$ to generate the noisy data $x_t$ at each timestep $t$.
-As a result, the new noisy data $x_T$ is generated as in Algorithm \ref{alg:2}:
+The DDPM-CS's framework is basically similar to the original DDPM, which encompasses the forward process, the reverse process, and the sampling procedure.
+Nonetheless, the training algorithm \ref{alg:2} is constructed on the proposed loss function, which is presented in Section \ref{lossfunction}, distinct from that of the original DDPM to tailor the proposed model to converge under strict physics-based constraints of power systems.
+In particular, the target case $\mathbf{x}^*_0$ is added by a Gaussian noise during the timestep $1\ldots T$ by a given variance schedule $\beta_1, \ldots, \beta_T$ to generate the noisy data $\mathbf{x}_t$ at each timestep $t$.
+The Gaussian noise, which is controlled by the given schedule, is gradually added during the timestep until the original target case $\mathbf{x}^*_0$ is fully perturbed to a noisy data $\mathbf{x}_T \sim \mathcal{N} \left ( \textbf{0}, \textbf{I} \right )$ \cite{ho2020denoising}.
+As a result, the whole process of perturbing the target case $\mathbf{x}^*_0$ to a fully noisy data $\mathbf{x}_T$ is defined as the forward process, which is represented by Algorithm \ref{alg:2}.